Hillary Clinton To Donate Harvey Weinstein's Contributions To Charity

 "It was something that was just intolerable in every way," she said.
 "And, you know, like so many people who've come forward and spoken out, this was a different side of a person who I and many others had known in the past."

-She added that despite reports that Harvey's behavior was an "open secret" in Hollywood, she had no idea.
+She added that despite reports that Harvey's behaviour was an "open secret" in Hollywood, she had no idea.

 "I certainly didn't, and I don't know who did," she said.
 "But I can only speak for myself, and I think speak for many others who knew him primarily through politics."